Ramsay Hunt syndrome

 Occasionally, the virus may spread to other nerves, or even to the brain and spinal cord.
 This can cause:

 - Nerve pain

 If these symptoms occur, a hospital stay may be needed.
 A spinal tap may help determine whether other areas of the nervous system have been infected.

 When to Contact a Medical Professional

-Call your health care provider if you lose movement in your face, or you have a rash on your face and facial weakness.
+Call your provider if you lose movement in your face, or you have a rash on your face and facial weakness.

-There is no known way to prevent Ramsay Hunt syndrome, but treating it with medication soon after symptoms develop can improve recovery.
+There is no known way to prevent Ramsay Hunt syndrome, but treating it with medicine soon after symptoms develop can improve recovery.